waggle-sensor/waggle-auth-app/README.md

 This Django project provides a few different APIs and services for Waggle.
 They are roughly broken down into the following apps:

 * `app (to be renamed to something more descriptive)`.
 Manages user accounts, authentication through Globus, and their permissions across the site.
-Specfically, scheduler and dev node access is managed by this.
+Specifically, scheduler and dev node access is managed by this.
 * `manifests`.
 Manages data for nodes, hardware and sensors and provides our manifest API.

 This list may be expanded upon in the future.